lamtharnhantrakul/Google-AI-Residency-App/index.md

 # Google AI Residency 2018 Application
 # **Lamtharn "Hanoi" Hantrakul**

+The following links are curated in the order they were presented in my Cover Letter.

 ## Vision

 In the same way Computer Vision was forever changed in 2012 by the successful (re)introduction of CNN's, I think audio will forever be changed by WaveNet and NSynth.
 By sharing my passion from Physics, Digital Signal Processing, Machine Learning to Music and Industrial Design with the Brain research team, I hope to: